FHICT-S-Siem/S3-SiemLucassen-HAP/cultural-diffrences.md

 We have to act professional towards our product owners and teachers, as matter of fact it is a learning outcome.
 We do this by keeping the stakeholders up to date and ask questions when we are stuck on a problem.
 Furthermore, we  often have feedback-meetings where we discuss the progress and professionalism toward the project. <br>

 ## Do you foresee ethical conflicts caused by your software?
 What kind of?
-As our project being the automisation of a taking the orders, the ethical conflict is that servers in a restaurant would lose their half a part of their job being taking the orders. <br>
+As our project being the automisation of a taking the orders, the ethical conflict is that servers in a restaurant would lose half a part of their job being taking the orders. <br>

 # Sources